AndreiBcs/calculator/README.md

-Tried Apache Maven for a small calculator app.
+tried java for a simple desktop ui calculator app;
-The project is not finished.
+work in progress.